The key to expert interviews: channel your inner journalist

 But expert interviews don't automatically lead to compelling content.
 With the wrong approach, you can end up getting lost in technical rabbit holes, or having an awkward conversation where the expert doesn't share anything interesting.

 To find an engaging story, you need to interview like a journalist.
-Let’s talk about what that involves.
+In this article, I’ll share what I’ve learned from doing interviews with dozens of subject-matter experts in complex, technical B2B tech areas.

 The problem with most expert interviews